 And when you are praying, do not use meaningless repetition as the Gentiles do, for they suppose that they will be heard for their many words.
 Matthew 6:7 (NASB)

 What does Jesus mean by “meaningless repetition?”
 Have you ever asked and asked God for something again and again?
 God is interested in sincere prayers that come from a sincere heart.
 He does not care for meaningless ones.
-Even Jesus prayed three times in the Garden of Gethsemane (Matt.
-26:36-46).
-The Apostle Paul prayed three times about his thorn in the flesh (2 Cor.
-12:7-16).
+Even Jesus prayed three times in the Garden of Gethsemane (Matthew 26:36-46).
+The Apostle Paul prayed three times about his thorn in the flesh (2 Corinthians 12:7-16).
 Have you ever prayed for something again and again in an attempt to motivate God to answer your prayer?
 I once did.
 God is not interested in manipulative prayer.
 He is interested in sincere prayer from a heart that willingly submits to His will.
 Yes, prayer can be repetitive but not manipulative.
 God already knows what you need.

 So do not be like them; for your Father knows what you need before you ask Him.
 Matthew 6:8 (NASB)